Priority Management

 | where isnotnull(priority_external)

-``` the field priority_reason will be used by TrackMe to display an informational message ```
+``` The field priority_reason will be used by TrackMe to display an informational message ```

 | eval priority_reason="lookup: feeds_priorities.csv"

-``` finally the KVstore records will be updated, schedule this search so that any newly discovered entity will retrieve the expected externally managed priority ```
+``` Finally, the KVstore records will be updated; schedule this search so that any newly discovered entity will retrieve the expected externally managed priority ```

 | outputlookup append=t key_field=keyid trackme_dsm_tenant_feeds-secops